Below is a complete list of our programs.

 Provides permanent housing with supports for 25 families.
 Each family is engaged in intensive case management and works toward customized family action plan goals aimed at progressing to greater financial independence.

-Links over 400 low-income Montgomery County residents to essential resources including food, vocational services, legal assistance, mental health services and child care.
+Links over 400 low-income Montgomery County residents to essential resources including food, vocational services, legal assistance, emergency services, mental health services and child care.

-Provides emergency shelter, meals and case management to more than 250 women annually through a 65-bed facility.
+Provides emergency shelter, meals and case management to more than 300 women annually through a 70-bed facility.
 Acts as an intake and assessment center for all single adult homeless women in the County.

-Engages 250 low-income and homeless individuals in job readiness classes, career counseling and training, and one-on-one job placement services.
+Engages 250 low-income and homeless individuals in job readiness classes, career counseling and training, and provides one-on-one job placement services in Rockville, Silver Spring and Gaithersburg.

 Provides transitional housing for as many as 16 homeless women with mental health diagnoses annually in a group home offering 24-hour support and case management.
 Links clients to mental health treatment, IW’s vocational services, and other resources to become more self-sufficient and move to more stable, permanent housing.